-The term ‘donor area’ is extremely important for a hair transplant.
-If you have been suffering from severe hair loss and looking into hair transplant operations to consider as a treatment option, you have probably heard about the donor area quite a lot.
-But what exactly is a donor area?
+If you have been suffering from severe hair loss and looking into hair transplant operations to consider as a treatment option, you have probably heard about ‘donor area‘ quite a lot.
+The term donor area is extremely important for a hair transplant.
+But what exactly is it?

 The donor area is the part of the body where the hair follicles are obtained for the transplant process.
 Even though in most cases this area is the back of the head, some other areas of the body can also be used as the donor area in special cases.
-The quality and quantity of the hair follicles in the donor area greatly affect the final result of a hair transplant operation.
+Our practices as a clinic and medical studies shows that the quality and quantity of the hair follicles in the donor area greatly affect the final result of a hair transplant operation.

 What is a thin/weak donor area for a hair transplant?